zandaqo/compago/README.md

 ```

 ### Controller
 Controllers handle user interactions and glue together Models and Views.
-The current Controller class is written with CustomElements in mind to one day seamlessly integrate with them.
+The current Controller class relies on CustomElements v1 and extends HTMLElement.
-For now, each Controller is tied to a DOM element that serves as the parent element for rendering its View.
-Controller reacts to DOM events passing through the said element (emitted by it or its children) updating Model and re-rendering View as need be.
+Controller reacts to DOM events passing through it (emitted by it or its children) updating Model and re-rendering View as need be.

 #### Observing Attributes
-In `Controller.observedAttributes` class property, you can specify attribute names of the controller's element
+In `Controller.observedAttributes` class property, you can specify attribute names of the controller
 or property names of the controller's model to be watched for changes.
 Every time such change happens, the controller will emit `attributes` event with necessary data attached.
 Now, watching for changes both on Model and DOM attributes may seem redundant, but that's a deliberate choice to keep Model free of UI logic:
 UI state should be kept in DOM while the business data in your Models.
 Also, this way you can have UI specific controllers with a state without a model.